atifdelibasic/WRUnity/README.md

 - collectables (coins, health, shield, weapon upgrade)
 - moving platforms
 - moving and standing enemies (bombs and turtles)

-Models where downloaded from Unity Asset Store
+All models used were downloaded from Unity Asset Store